Ryvenay/AFP1_kisprojekt/.documents/System Plan.md

 ## 2.4 Milestones
 2020.
 09. 08. - The team formed.
 2020.
 09. 15. - Requirement specification and functional specification has been finished.
+2020.
+09. 28 - The business model has been created.

 # 3. Business model
 ![Bus Model](https://github.com/Ryvenay/AFP1_kisprojekt/blob/master/.documents/Business%20model.png)